wieshka/cloudfront-access-log-to-cloudwatch-metrics/README.md

 ----
 - This SAM template will deploy CloudFormation stack which will consist of Lambda Function and S3 Bucket + suplimentary stuff like execution roles, etc.
 - It is expected, that once this stack is deployed, CloudFront access logs should be configured to be pushed to created S3 Bucket.
 - Consider need to improve performance of this Lambda otherwise for very busy CloudFront distributions, you might reach timeout.
+Current performance is about 0.83 lines of CSV per ms aka 25 000 lines takes ~30 seconds of Lambda exec time.
 - Mind quite allowing policies given to Lambda, in more strict environment that should be modified.